GoogleChrome/web.dev/src/site/content/en/blog/push-notifications-overview/index.md

 Push is the technology for sending messages from your server to users even when they're not actively using your website.
 Notifications is the technology for displaying the pushed information on the user's device.
-It's possible to use push messaging without notifications, and vice versa.
+It's possible to use notifications without push messaging.
+One day it may also be possible to use push messages without user-facing notifications (**silent push**) but browsers currently don't allow that.
 In practice they're usually used together.
 A non-technical user probably won't understand the difference between push messages and notifications.
 In this collection when we say **push notifications** we mean the combination of pushing a message followed by displaying it as a notification.
 When we say **push messages** we are referring to push technology on its own.
 And when we say **notifications**